 Jesus as Separate from God

 But how can Jesus (the Word) be God and yet separate from him?
-Here in his gospel, John reveals two of the Divine Persons, and in the book of Revelation, he again reveals Jesus as the living and true God, the Judge of all the earth: “And he was clothed with a vesture dipped in blood: and his name is called The Word of God….And he hath on his vesture and on his thigh a name written, King Of Kings, And Lord Of Lords” (Rev 19:13, 16).
+Here in his gospel, John reveals two of the Divine Persons, and in the book of Revelation, he again reveals Jesus as the living and true God, the Judge of all the earth: “And he was clothed with a vesture dipped in blood: and his name is called The Word of God….And he has on His robe and on His thigh a name written: King Of Kings, And Lord Of Lords” (Rev 19:13, 16).
 So we see how Jesus, the Word of God, can be at the same time God and yet with God; God and separate to God; God the Son along with God the Father and God the Holy Spirit; one God in a trinity of Persons.
-This is perfectly summarised, again by John: “For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one” (1 John 5:7).
+This is perfectly summarised, again by John: “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one” (1 John 5:7).